-Karpathy for Finance Ops
+Karpathy for Finance & Ops

 Frontier intelligence is jagged, not general

-Frontier models are not generally smart in the way the marketing implies.
+Frontier models aren't generally smart in the way the marketing implies.
 They are unevenly smart: peaks of capability in some directions, with real gaps right next to those peaks.
 Karpathy calls this jagged intelligence.
 The popular story is a smooth intelligence curve climbing toward general competence.
 Karpathy's view is more nuanced.
 And more honest.

 His example is this car-wash prompt: "I want to go to a car wash to wash my car and it's 50 meters away.
 Should I drive or should I walk?"
 State-of-the-art models (Karpathy specifically calls out Opus 4.7) answer walk.
 Karpathy's reaction: